Where are they now?

 GK: Ben Amos

-As would become a theme among his team-mates at Elland Road that day, Amos has become well acquainted with the loan system over the last seven years.
-The keeper, currently on loan at Charlton from Bolton, has already appeared for no fewer than nine clubs at just 27.
+Goalkeeper Amos, who made just a single Premier League appearance for United, has become well acquainted with the loan system in recent years.
+Currently on loan at Charlton from Bolton, the 27-year-old has already appeared for no fewer than nine clubs in his career.

 RB: Antonio Valencia

 Signed as a spindly winger in summer 2009, Valencia has since made the right-back role his own – and this outing against Leeds was an early experiment in playing him in there.
-The Ecuadorian’s debut season at United – the first of the post-Cristiano Ronaldo era – was spent careering down the wing and looping crosses towards a revitalised, free-scoring Wayne Rooney.
+The Ecuadorian’s debut season at United – the first of the post-Cristiano Ronaldo era – was spent careering down the wing and looping crosses in the direction of Wayne Rooney.

-The next season two things happened: a nasty ankle break robbed Valencia of his explosive acceleration, and Gary Neville’s retirement left United needing a right-back.
+Two things happened in 2010/11: a nasty ankle break robbed Valencia of his explosive acceleration, and Gary Neville’s retirement meant United needed a right-back.
 The switch worked a treat: Valencia is now one of the Premier League’s most dependable players, and can claim to be one of United’s few steadfast performers throughout the post-Fergie tailspin.
-He often captains the side now.

 CB: Zeki Fryers

-Fryers was a hugely promising 19-year-old defender at this point – part of the Youth Cup-winning team of 2011, alongside Paul Pogba and Ravel Morrison – and this was his debut.
+Fryers was a hugely promising 19-year-old defender back in 2011 – and this was his debut.
 But only now is his career getting off the ground.
-Until the start of this season he had only made 21 league starts in a six-season career.

-Tottenham eyed Fryers in the summer of 2012 but were put off by United’s asking price, so the defender moved to Standard Liege – before joining Spurs for a knock-down price six months later.
-Ferguson was incensed, accusing Tottenham of “blatant manipulation” of the rules, but more pertinent was that Fryers only played a handful of games in north London before being sent on to Crystal Palace, who in turn farmed him out on loan to Rotherham and Ipswich.
+Tottenham considered signing Fryers in 2012 but the defender instead moved to Standard Liege, before joining Spurs for a knock-down price six months later.
+Ferguson was incensed, accusing Spurs of “blatant manipulation” of the rules, but more pertinent was that Fryers only played a handful of games in north London before joining Crystal Palace, who sent him out on loan to Rotherham and Ipswich.

 LB: Fabio da Silva

-Hyped, inevitably, as “Brazil’s answer to the Neville brothers”, Rafael and Fabio da Silva never truly lived up to the early promise they showed at Old Trafford.
-Much like the Nevilles, Fabio and his twin began life as a pair of likeable, high-energy full-backs, both tenacious competitors.
-But unlike their Mancunian counterparts, they never developed the nous required at the top level.
+Hyped as “Brazil’s answer to the Neville brothers”, Rafael and Fabio da Silva never really lived up to the early promise they showed at United.
+Much like the Nevilles, Fabio and his twin began life as a pair of likeable, high-energy full-backs; unlike their Mancunian counterparts, they never developed the nous required at the top level.

 MF: Park Ji-sung

-A much-loved player and, patronising as it sounds, one whose value to the team far outstripped his footballing talents.
-Park’s seven years at United were spent largely as a bit-parter, yet he was one of Ferguson’s most trusted deputies.
-The bigger the game, the stronger the chance that the South Korean would be on the teamsheet – Park was crucial in helping United maintain defensive shape in heavyweight encounters, especially in Europe.
+A much-loved player and one whose value to the team far outstripped his footballing talents.
+Park’s seven years at United were spent largely as a bit-part player, yet he was one of Ferguson’s most trusted deputies.
+The bigger the occasion, the stronger the chance the South Korean would be in Ferguson’s starting XI – Park was crucial in helping United maintain defensive shape in heavyweight encounters, especially in the Champions League.

-This would be Park’s final season at Old Trafford.
-He left that summer to join the QPR car crash alongside Fabio, before seeing out his career in Holland with a season at PSV.
-He has since studied sports management at De Montfort University, with a view to a coaching career.
+This would be Park’s final season as a Red Devil.
+He left that summer to join QPR, before seeing out his career in Holland with a season at PSV.
+He’s since studied sports management at De Montfort University and returned to Old Trafford for a charity match in 2017.

 MF: Ryan Giggs

-Giggs’s career at this stage was ticking into a familiar mix of sparing starts and silky outings from the bench.
-This was ostensibly one of the former, though he played only the first half, pulling the strings from the centre of the pitch and nabbing himself a goal before making way for Pogba.
+Giggs’s career at this stage was ticking into a mix of sparing starts and silky outings from the bench.
+This was ostensibly one of the former, the Welshman pulling the strings from the centre of the park and nabbing himself a goal before making way for Pogba.

 His next two seasons continued in much the same vein, before the Welshman stepped into the breach when the inglorious reign of David Moyes reached an abortive conclusion.
 Giggs's stint as right-hand man to Louis van Gaal, while intended to groom him for bigger things, arguably did him more harm than good, although it probably helped him land the Wales job in January 2018.

 MF: Mame Biram Diouf

-Manchester United snapped up Diouf from Molde in 2009, when the forward was only 21, and immediately loaned him back to the Norwegian club.
-Upon his return he inherited Carlos Tevez's vacant No.32 shirt and then scored on his home debut at Burnley – but that's about as good as things got for the Senegalese at Old Trafford.
-After a mixed loan spell at Blackburn for the 2010/11 campaign, he returned to United looking to make his mark.
+United signed a 21-year-old Diouf from Molde in 2009 and immediately loaned him back to the Norwegian outfit.
+Upon his return to Old Trafford he inherited Carlos Tevez's vacant No.32 shirt and then scored on his home debut against Burnley – but that's about as good as things got for the Senegalese at United.

-A puppyish bundle of energy and power (who played on the wing in this game), it was clear early on that Diouf didn't have the smoothness of touch to truly make it at United – but later, a happy two-and-a-half years at Hannover delivered 35 goals.
-He’s now into his fifth season at Stoke, mostly playing as a right-wing-back.
+A puppyish bundle of energy and power, Diouf clearly didn't have the smoothness of touch to truly make it at as a Red Devil.
+Yet two-and-a-half successful years at Hannover delivered 35 goals, and he’s now in his fifth season at Stoke.

 FW: Michael Owen

 Owen’s time at United feels like an odd chapter in the twilight of a bizarre career.
-A Ballon d’Or winner a decade earlier, Owen’s endless injuries had deprived him of his main weapon – pace – at a time when defenders’ increasing athleticism was beginning to nullify that weapon anyway.
+A Ballon d’Or winner a decade earlier, Owen suffered endless injuries which deprived him of his main weapon – pace – at a time when defenders’ increasing athleticism was beginning to nullify that weapon anyway.

-Efforts to rebrand himself as a link-man and penalty-box poacher were less than successful, but Ferguson was nonetheless taken with his finishing to have a punt on the clubless striker in 2009.
-His brace at Elland Road rather summed up his latter years: two perfunctory goals scored away from the limelight, and having little effect on his status in the squad (he made only one league appearance that term).
+Efforts to rebrand himself as a link-man and penalty-box poacher weren’t overly successful, but Ferguson thought he was worth a punt as a free transfer in 2009.
+The former Liverpool frontman’s brace at Elland Road rather summed up his latter years: two perfunctory goals scored away from the limelight, and having little effect on his status in the squad.

-He left in the summer of 2012 to see out his career on Stoke's substitutes bench, before turning his hand to punditry and - more successfully - a racehorse owner, breeder and occasional jockey.
+He left in the summer of 2012 to see out his career as a Stoke substitute, before becoming a pundit, racehorse owner, breeder and occasional jockey.

 FW: Dimitar Berbatov

-Berbatov’s career at United was heading towards its end at this stage: his previous season, in which he won the Premier League Golden Boot, soured when he was left out of the squad for the Champions League final at Wembley.
-Fans tend to be divided between those who purred over his slow-motion splendour, and those who saw him as a flat-track bully that stymied a pacey attack.
+Berbatov’s career at United was reaching its natural conclusion in 2011: his previous season, in which he was the Premier League’s top scorer, soured when he was left out of the squad for the Champions League final against Barcelona.
+Fans tend to be divided between those who purred over his slow-motion splendour, and those who saw him as a flat-track bully who stymied a pacy attack.

 Sub: Paul Pogba

-The rest is very much history.
-Pogba – with a little help from his agent Mino Raiola – engineered a move to Juventus where, with Andrea Pirlo and Arturo Vidal, he formed one of the most watchable silk-and-steel midfield trios of the modern era.
+The rest, as they say, is history.
+Pogba moved to Juventus where, alongside Andrea Pirlo and Arturo Vidal, he formed one of the most watchable silk-and-steel midfield trios of the modern era.
 He’s since returned to Old Trafford, where his masterful performances have largely justified an astronomical transfer fee.
 Over six years on from his debut at Elland Road, Pogba looks every inch a United club captain-in-waiting.

 Sub: Danny Welbeck

-Would life have turned out differently for Welbeck if he hadn't chosen to try to dink the ball over Bayern Munich goalkeeper Manuel Neuer in April 2014?
-Most likely not, but that moment against Bayern Munich – Welbeck had been strictly briefed to shoot low in the event of a one-on-one – is often cited as a decisive one when it came to the United staff’s perception of a bright, athletic local boy who never quite showed an elite striker’s mean streak.
+Would Welbeck’s career have turned out differently if he hadn't chosen to try to dink the ball over Bayern Munich goalkeeper Manuel Neuer in 2014?
+Probably not, but that moment against the Bavarians – Welbeck had been strictly briefed to shoot low in the event of a one-on-one – is often cited as a decisive one when it came to the United staff’s perception of a bright, athletic local boy who never quite showed an elite striker’s mean streak.

 Sub: Larnell Cole

 Cole’s cameo against Leeds proved to be his only senior outing for his hometown club.
-The midfielder joined Fulham two years later, but only ever played 10 minutes for the Cottagers (three minutes fewer than he managed for United), finding regular football on loan at Shrewsbury and Inverness.
+The midfielder joined Fulham two years later, but only ever played 10 minutes for the Cottagers (three fewer than he managed for United), eventually finding regular action on loan at Shrewsbury and Inverness.

-Now 24, Cole joined Tranmere in summer 2017 and, having broken into their side over the winter, now has two goals and 10 appearances for the non-league outfit.
+Now 24, Cole joined Tranmere in summer 2017 and, having broken into their side over the winter, has scored two goals in 10 matches for the non-league outfit.